bwaheed22/Bayesian-NBA-Analysis/README.md

 # Bayesian NBA Analysis
 ## Predicting Playoff teams with Bayesian Inference

 This analysis looks at different metrics of NBA playoff teams measured throughout an NBA season, and builds a model to help predict whether an NBA team is in the playoffs or not.
+The final model predicts playoff teams with 73% accuracy.

 The data for this analysis were scraped from the ESPN website and contains regular-season information from 10 seasons (2010-2019).
 * The script for scraping the data can be found in the "Scripts Folder".